wixplosives/stylable.io/docs/references/css-vars.md

 sidebar_label: CSS Custom Properties
 ---

-`CSS Custom Properties` provides the ability to define and re-use variables that participates in the runtime cascade.
+`CSS Custom Properties` provides the ability to define and re-use variables that participate in the runtime cascade.

 CSS Custom Properties are defined using the `--*` property syntax, and accessed using the `var(--*)` CSS function.